justintiensmith/vla-research/_posts/2026-04-10-are-vlas-overhyped-first-results-on-a-real-robot.md

 ## Context

-If you watch robotics demos online, Vision-Language Action (VLA) models look like magic.
+If you watch robotics demos online, Vision-Language Action (VLA) models look very impressive.
 These models are advertised as being able to generalise after a few demonstrations.
 However, based on preliminary experiments, I found that getting an SO-101 arm to reliably pick and place an apple into a bowl was not as simple as I thought.

 This week I focused on setting up a full end-to-end pipeline: setting up the robot → collecting a dataset → finetuning a VLA → doing real-world inference.